eBay/digital-signature-verification-ebay-api/README.md

 ## Setting up the verification framework

-You can download the Docker image from TBD
+The Docker image can be downloaded from TBD

-Start the image like this:
+The image can be started with:
 ```
 docker run -it -p 8080:8080 signaturevalidation
 ```